jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 author_profile: true
 ---

 I have been working on quantum computing, quantum information, and quantum many-body physics.
-Below let us explore  a few interesting topics.
+Below let us explore  a few topics that I have been interested in.

 ** Quantum algorithms **